 The national Extension system website provides an interactive learning environment delivering the best, most researched knowledge from land-grant universities nationwide.
 Got a question?
 Ask eXtension knowledge providers – experts in most subjects.

 Public agencies and community links in Clark County.

-Established by Congress in the 1800s, the land-grant system provides better access to the knowledge base of WSU.
+Established by Congress in the 1800s, the land-grant system, through Extension Services, provides better access to the knowledge base of WSU and other land-grant universities nation-wide.
 The Smith-Lever Act of 1914 established the nationwide Cooperative Extension Service as part of the land-grant system.
+WSU Extension is a three-way partnership between USDA, Washington State University, and local county governments.
 Extension started in Clark county on November 1, 1917.
-WSU Extension is a three-way partnership between USDA, Washington State University, and local county governments.
-WSU Extension county offices offer a different mix of local programs that may include agriculture, gardening, community and economic development, health and wellness, youth and families, and natural resource stewardship.

 Job listings for Extension, outreach, research, and higher education positions nationwide.